Driveway painting is a very basic, relatively easy DIY project. Here are what I see as the best driveway paint products that really last.

 AdCoat makes high-performance coatings like epoxy and so on.
 Their driveway paint is 2nd to none.
 Check their price here.

 Primer?
 Not required if the new (but ‘aged’) concrete is clean and dry.
 Old, pre-painted concrete must be de-glossed, clean and dry (see the ‘prep’ section below).
-So it’s self-priming which basically means requires two coats.
+So it’s self-priming which basically means it requires two coats.
 I contacted Adcoat and they confirmed: yes, most applications need two.

 - Interior/exterior, covers about 250 square feet (2 coats recommended, but not necessary)